rhliang/GVRDGrunt/README.md

 * `token`: the bot's Discord token
 * `sqlite_db`: absolute path to the SQLite database file
-* `command_prefix`: the bot will only recognize messages that start with this prefix as commands
+* `command_prefix`: the bot will only recognize messages that start with this prefix as commands (for GVRD we use ".")
 * `log_file`: absolute path to the log file

 The preferred deployment method for GVRDGrunt is via Docker.
 The provided Dockerfile is configured to